LironL99/portfolio/Log_Analysis_for_Verification_Simulations/README.md

 # Log Analysis for Verification Simulations

+## Why This Project Matters
+This project demonstrates the ability to **automate verification log analysis** efficiently, reducing manual debugging time and improving failure detection in simulation processes.
+The script is designed to help hardware verification engineers quickly identify problematic tests and optimize runtime performance.

 ## Overview
-This project provides an automated Python script to analyze simulation log files from verification processes.
-The script extracts and summarizes key information, including:
+This Python-based tool automates the analysis of log files from verification simulations.
+The script extracts and summarizes key insights, including:
 - Number of INFO, WARNING, and ERROR messages per test
 - Runtime of each test
 - Summary of errors and warnings